Thenemex/NemexLib/README.md

 # A Library mod, mostly used for Thaumcraft 4 API

-You will here a library mod, containing a lot of utility code and stuff concerning mostly Thaumcraft 4.
+You will found here a library mod, containing a lot of utility code and stuff concerning mostly Thaumcraft 4.

 ### Here is a non-exhaustive list of what you'll found inside :
 - Easier use of Thaumcraft 4 API